allen-liaoo/alsblog/content/posts/callcc_classical_logic.md

     : ((P \to \bot) \to \bot) \to P.
 \]

 This might seem a bit complicated at first, so I annotated relevant variables and expressions with their types.
-Here is the relation between the program and the proof above:
+Here is the relation between the proof above and the program:

-1. corresponds to the use of `callcc` as a well typed function
+1. corresponds to the premise that `callcc` is a well typed function
 2. corresponds to binding $x$ in the outer $\lambda$
 3. corresponds to binding $y$ in the inner $\lambda$
 4. corresponds to the type of $x\ y$